minalmmm/Success-Rate-Prediction-for-Competitive-Exams/README.md

 - **Decision Tree** and **Random Forest** models achieved perfect accuracy (100%).
 - **KNN** also performed well with a high accuracy of **99.5%**.
 - **Logistic Regression** and **SVM** achieved an accuracy of **94.47%**, suggesting room for improvement, especially for more complex relationships in the data.

-## How to Use the Dataset

-### Loading the Dataset:
-To load the dataset into a pandas DataFrame: